Operation Fath ol-Mobin: Prelude

 On 22 September 1980, Saddam Hussein, attempting to copy the success of the Israeli pre-emptive air strike against the Arab air forces in the Six-Day War, launched numerous sorties against Iranian air fields, hoping to destroy the Iranian air force on the ground.
 Although they failed, Saddam was still not going to be prevented from achieving his aim of establishing complete Iraqi dominance over the Shatt al-Arab, called Arvand Rood in Iran (Persian: اروند رود) waterway.
 He launched a land invasion of Iran, focusing on southern Iran.

 He was able to achieve success, capturing the major Iranian city of Khorramshahr.
 Although the Iraqis were not able to capture the city of Abadan, the way was open to Tehran as the Iranian defenses had collapsed.
-The Iraqi advance was halted at the Karun and Karkheh rivers respectively and now Iran was able to counter-attack; although their previous counter-attacks had ended in failure, this one would be successful.

 The battle

 On 22 March 1982, precisely 18 months to the day of the Iraqi invasion, the Iranians launched Operation Fath ol-Mobin.
 They intended to use a pincer movement to encircle Iraqi forces who had halted outside the Iranian town of Shush.
 Under the command of the young Iranian Chief-of-Staff, Lieutenant General Ali Sayad Shirazi, the Iranians launched an armored thrust on the night of the 22nd followed by constant human-wave attacks by Pasdaran and Basij brigades, each composed of about 1,000 fighters.

-The Iranians suffered much greater casualties than the Iraqis, because the Iranian attack at times involved massive unsupported frontal assaults made by the Pasdaran and Basij.
 The Iranian forces still had to contend with an Iraqi army which was entrenched on the front-line and they enjoyed a good amount of tank, artillery, and aerial support.
 The Iranians kept up the momentum against the Iraqi forces and, after heavy Iraqi losses, Saddam ordered a retreat on the 28th.
-Three Iraqi divisions were encircled in the operation and destroyed within a week.